alhdzsz/academic_website/content/authors/admin/_index.md

   url: https://www.ibei.org/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am interested in computational approaches to International Relations and Political Economy, especially in the use of Big Data and Machine Learning

 # Interests to show in About widget
 interests:
 - Computational Social Science
-- Computational Linguistics
+- Quantitative Text Analysis
+- International Political Economy
-- Information Retrieval
+- Data Visualization

 # Education to show in About widget
 education: